learnedtim/learnedtim/README.md

 ## Hey, I'm Tim!
 I do some random projects around the place!
 That being primarily backend stuff.
 I mainly use Type/javascript, Python, Lua and Bash.

-I'm always open for commisions!
+i mainly do this for fun, but im always open for commisions!

+not all of my projects will appear on here of course, but I will probably upload my smaller or public projects on here.

 ___
 ### Technologies